 The Company continues to evaluate its cost structure with the objective of a lean organizational structure that provides a scalable infrastructure which facilitates future growth opportunities.
-In the three-month fiscal period ended April 2, 2021, the Company incurred \$1.4 million in severance costs associated with these cost reduction efforts, which were included in restructuring and severance costs on the Company's Condensed Consolidated Statements of Operations.
+In the three-month and sixmonth fiscal periods ended July 2, 2021, the Company incurred \$1.5 million and \$2.9 million in severance costs associated with these cost reduction efforts, which were included in restructuring and severance costs on the Company's Condensed Consolidated Statements of Operations.